gautierenaud/programming_toolbox/nightmare_binary_reverse_engineer/07_rop/03_srop/README.md

     But that was not enough, I forgot about how to trigger the srop, with a call to `sigreturn` !
 Hopefully, there is a method in the binary that does just that (@ 0x0040017c).
 So we can just overwrite the return address to jump to the method, which will then just load our stack context.

     Also, the stack frame payload's first 8 bytes needs to be trimmed to be rightly aligned for the sigreturn.
 Don't ask me why.

+* stupidrop:
+    64bits LSB, x86-64, dynamically linked.
+NX and partial RELRO.

+    As with the previous ones, it asks for an input that will probably lead to a rop.

+    To begin with we have an overflow when reading the input.

+    As per nightmare's lead, we'll do the following:
+    * send a payload that will contain the following:
+        * a return address overwrite to another `gets` call
+        * preparation for the `gets` call to store a user provided `/bin/sh` string in an appropriate location
+        * a sigret with a stack frame that will provide the necessary addresses for a syscall for an execve
+    * send `/bin/sh` since our crafted payload asks for it

+    The biggest new thing in this exercice is how to set rax to 0xf.
+Indeed, there is no useful pop_rax gadget in this executable, and the presented path in this exercice was to use `alarm`.
+When `alarm` is called twice, the second time being before the first has rung off, it will return the remaining seconds and put it into rax (how convenient !).
+So we'll have to call a first `alarm` with 0xf seconds, then immediatly another one with 0x0 seconds.

+* syscaller:
+    ```
+    file syscaller
+    syscaller: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, BuildID[sha1]=15d03138700bbfd52c735087d738b7433cfa7f22, not stripped
+    ```

+    ```
+    pwn checksec syscaller
+        Arch:     amd64-64-little
+        RELRO:    No RELRO
+        Stack:    No canary found
+        NX:       NX disabled
+        PIE:      No PIE (0x400000)
+    ```

+    As always, asks for an input.

+    In the executable we can see 4 syscalls:
+    * write a string: `Hello and welcome to the Labyrinthe.
+Make your way or perish.`
+    * read user's input: 0x200 from rsp
+    * pop different registers for unknown purpose (read nothing from stdin ?):
+        ```
+        0040011e 5f              POP        RDI
+        0040011f 58              POP        RAX
+        00400120 5b              POP        RBX
+        00400121 5a              POP        RDX
+        00400122 5e              POP        RSI
+        00400123 5f              POP        RDI
+        ```

+    * exit 0

+    First hypothesis: control the registers listed above to do a read syscall inducing sigret, then another sigret that will do the execve ?

+    But soon I came upon a problem: where to write it ?
+The only region available was the stack, without info leaks :/ The author of Nightmare run into a similar problem, and resulted into using a `mprotect` syscall with a sigret to change the rights.

+    So the final workflow will be as follows:
+    * exploit the multi pop syscall to do a sigret that will:
+        * add the write permission to the program region itself
+        * set the return pointer at the beginning of the call to the `read` syscall
+        * set `esp` that will be used by the read call to the memory zone just after the syscall to read.
+Thus we will be able to change the code itself
+    * send a shell code that will be read by our exploited read syscall, that will right it just after the it's own execution